lstarrett/cpu-sentinel/README.md

 1. `brew update`
 2. `brew upgrade cpu-sentinel`
 3. `sudo rm <previous version install directory>` (see NOTE below)
-4. `brew service restart cpu-sentinel`
+4. `brew services restart cpu-sentinel`

 ### NOTE:
-Because CPU Sentinel requires root privilege to run as a Homebrew service, Homebrew will change the ownership of the CPU Sentinel installation directory upon service invocation.
+Because the CPU Sentinel Homebrew service requires root privilege, Homebrew will change the ownership of the CPU Sentinel installation directory upon service invocation.
 Since Homebrew itself cannot be run as root, this will prevent Homebrew from uninstalling the previous version of CPU Sentinel each time CPU Sentinel is upgraded with `brew upgrade cpu-sentinel`.

 The `brew upgrade` command will successfully upgrade CPU Sentinel, but will fail to remove the root-owned previous version.
-Homebrew will offer the proper command and path to remove the previous install directory manually.
+Homebrew will offer the proper command and path to remove the previous installation manually.

-Run the remove command with `sudo` which Homebrew offers, and subsequently the CPU Sentinel installation will be fully up-to-date and the service can be safely restarted.
+Run the remove command with `sudo` which Homebrew offers, and subsequently the upgraded CPU Sentinel installation will be fully up-to-date and the service can be safely restarted.

 ## Uninstalling CPU Sentinel